WallarooLabs/wally/README.md

 [![GitHub version](https://badge.fury.io/gh/WallarooLabs%2Fwallaroo.svg)](http://badge.fury.io/gh/WallarooLabs%2Fwallaroo)
 [![Groups.io][group-badge]][group-link]

+## What is Wallaroo?

-A fast, stream-processing framework.
+Wallaroo is a fast, stream-processing framework.
 Wallaroo makes it easy to react to data in real-time.
 By eliminating infrastructure complexity, going from prototype to production has never been simpler.

-## What is Wallaroo?

 When we set out to build Wallaroo, we had several high-level goals in mind: